THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 · The condition for participation in the covenants has always been by faith.

-The saints of the O.T. trusted in God by believing in His words of promise.
+Reading Hebrews 11 makes it clear that the saints of the O.T. trusted in God's words of promise.
 They were saved by faith in a promised Savior.

 Heb.11:13 - "These all died, not having received what was promised, but having seen it and greeted it afar…"